Local Normal Forms of Noncommutative Functions: Geometric Corollaries

 \section{Geometric Corollaries}

 The previous results have geometric consequences.
 Section \ref{classify flops sect} classifies contraction algebras, up to isomorphism, from all Type~$A$ and~$D$ flopping contractions.
-This has immediate application to GV invariants.
+This immediately gives, in \S\ref{sec:classflopsfinally}, a classification of Type $A$ and $D$ flops, and it also has consequences to GV invariants.
 Then \S\ref{sec: construct D div-to-curve} constructs the first, and conjecturally only, infinite family of Type~$D$ divisor-to-curve contractions.
 Using this, and known results from flops, we then prove that the Realisation Conjecture (\ref{realisation conj}) is true, except possibly for some exceptional cases, establishing \ref{realisation main intro} in the introduction.
 The last subsection classifies contraction algebras that can arise from Type~$A$ and Type~$D_4$ divisor-to-curve contractions.